kitab-project-org/kitab-project-org.github.io/_pages/documentation/documentation.md

 Majlisī's encyclopaedic collection of Imamite ḥadīth, amounts to almost 12 million words.
-The latter work falls out of the range of our current study, since its author died in 1111 AH; the largest work in the corpus before 1000AH is Ibn ʿAsākir's Tārīkh Madīnat Dimashq, with slightly under 10 million words.
+The latter work falls out of the range of our current study, since its author died in 1111 AH; the largest work in the corpus before 1000AH is Ibn ʿAsakir's Tarikh Madinat Dimashq, with slightly under 10 million words.
 Both Majlisī's work and Ibn ʿAsākir's are outliers; no other single work in the corpus contains more than 6 million words, but the corpus does contain more than 450 text files with